-Stabilitech is in the unique position of being able to deliver reproducible doses of infectious non replicating viral vectors to the luminal surface of the intestinal mucosa.
-Once the epithelial lining cells are infected they can produce proteins which can find their way to the circulatory system.
-Once there they can be recognised as foreign with concomitant raising of an immune response.
-Experimental investigations using exemplar antigen have shown that a humoral response is raised after oral administration.
+Using our unique OraPro™ technology, we can deliver reproducible doses of infectious non-replicating viral vectors to the luminal surface of the intestinal mucosa.
+Once the epithelial lining cells are infected, they can produce proteins which can find their way to the circulatory system.
+Once there, these proteins are recognised as foreign and can raise an immune response.
+Experimental investigations using exemplar antigens have shown that a humoral response is raised after oral administration of OraPro-Zika™.